 Note: Flies are known to spread diseases such as conjunctivitis, typhoid fever, tuberculosis, anthrax, cholera, diarrhea and dysentery.
 Here’s how to get rid of flies naturally.

-Fly Control: Sanitation is the most effective and important step in controlling flies.
+Sanitation is the most effective and important step in reducing pest numbers.
 Dry and wrap organic waste before placing it in the garbage can.
 Seal garbage cans with tight fitting lids.
 Screen windows and doors to keep pests out.
-Use indoor fly traps or sticky tape to control pests inside the house.
-Keep the Big Stinky outdoors to reduce the number of adult pests during warm weather.
+Use indoor fly traps or sticky tape to manage pests inside the house.
+Keep the Big Stinky Fly Trap outdoors to reduce the number of adult pests during warm weather.
 Follow proper manure management practices to reduce populations in animal facilities such as stables and kennels.
 Fly parasites are small, harmless (to humans and animals) beneficial insects that nature has programmed to attack and kill flies when the pest is in its immature pupal stage.
 For best results, release 500 parasites per large animal (horse, cow, etc.) or 5 parasites per cubic foot (manure or compost pile).
-If pest populations become intolerable, spot treat with botanical insecticides as a last resort.
+If pest populations become intolerable, spot treat with least-toxic, natural pesticides as a last resort.

 Tip: Plain boiling water is an excellent (and inexpensive) way to kill maggots in garbage cans.